dereknovak/LS170-LS/study_guide.md

 ### Fault Tolerant

-Because a package can take a variety of routes from one IP address to another, the system is fault tolerant, as a distruption in one path can be avoiding by following another path.
+- Because a package can take a variety of routes from one IP address to another, the system is fault tolerant, as a distruption in one path can be avoiding by following another path.

 ### Hop

-Each time a package is sent to a different router, a *hop* is performed.
+- A **ho**p is the movement from one device to another.
 Each IP package keeps track of its hop count, preventing bugs in the path from halting a delivery using the hop limit.

 ## Ethernet
 https://launchschool.com/lessons/4af196b9/assignments/81df3782